 - Supervisors of cooks and servers median salary: $56,590

 Forget a 9-to-5 workday in the restaurant and beverage scene.
 Like retail, these jobs all but guarantee you’ll be working nights and weekends with little routine in the schedule.
 This is usually true regardless if you’re a manager, cook or server, which makes it hard to plan or even create any type of social life when your schedule is seldom the same.

 According to the Department of Labor, restaurant managers often work more than 40 hours per week, as well as on short notice, including evenings, weekends and holidays.
 While night and weekend schedules can be ideal for those looking to supplement income with a side job, it’s not what most people want as their main source of income.

-For a position with better balance, consider becoming a manager of institutional food service facilities in schools, factories or office buildings, as they typically work traditional hours.
+For a position with better balance, consider becoming a manager of institutional food service facilities in schools, factories or office buildings, which typically work traditional hours.

-If there’s one thing you learn early on about the news business, it’s this: Expect to be worked to the bones.
-The world doesn’t just go to sleep when you’re off the clock.
-News will break whenever and wherever, which is why reporter is one of the worst jobs for work-life balance.
+If there’s one thing you learn early on about the news business, it’s this: expect to be worked to the bones.
+The world and its non-stop news cycle doesn’t just go to sleep when you’re off the clock, which is why reporter is one of the worst jobs for work-life balance.

-Broadcast news reporters, in particular, might have it bad.
+Broadcast news reporters might have it particularly.
 According to the Department of Labor, these professionals might work additional hours or change shifts to follow breaking or developing stories.
 You can expect to work nights and weekends or have overnight stays if the story requires it.
 So, making any type of outside-of-work commitment can be challenging.